HyperBDR/docs/src/userguide/poc/huaweicloud-pre-settings.md

 ### Huawei Cloud IAM Permission Requirements

 ::: tip
-Huawei Cloud has different API versions of v2 and v3 in different regions, 和 each region has a slightly different definition of resource description permissions.
-When you create permissions for HyperBDR, So you need to provide full access to ecs, evs, obs, ims, 和 netwrok services.
+Huawei Cloud has different API versions of v2 and v3 in different regions, and each region has a slightly different definition of resource description permissions.
+When you create permissions for HyperBDR, So you need to provide full access to ecs, evs, obs, ims, and netwrok services.
 :::

 #### ecs/vpc/evs/ims